 This guide is an extensive list of problems that have been reported over the years with VW Transporter T5 models.
 Some problems are more common than others.

-It is important to point out that the VW T5 has been on the market since 2003 and rapidly approaching the 20 year mark.
-Many of the T5 models that we see on the UK roads are now approaching and even exceeding 200,000 miles.
+It is important to point out that the VW T5 has been on the market since 2003 and is rapidly approaching 20 years since launch.
+Many of the T5 models that we see on the UK roads are exceeding 200,000 miles.

 Therefore don’t let this guide of VW transporter T5 problems put you off owning one!
 The VW T5 is reputable for being highly reliable.